Wanghong economy: Digital marketing methods

-The media of digital marketing can be mainly divided into social networks, video websites, search engines, news portals and e-commerce websites.
+The media of digital marketing can be mainly divided into Social Networks, video websites, search engines, news portals and e-commerce websites.
 For social network websites like Facebook, Twitter, Instagram and Weibo, an internet celebrity can cooperate with the site to push their content to their target audience.
 As for search engines like Google, Bing and Baidu, internet celebrities can place ads to appear in related searches or rank higher in search results.
 Video websites like YouTube and electronic business platforms like Taobao are also important ways to market internet celebrities.
 The advertising revenue from video websites and sales from an online shop are the primary ways Internet celebrities make money.
 They can spend money to promote their videos or stores on a website's homepage to attract more viewers.

-Moreover, the Internet celebrity is a type of self-media.
-They are a high-quality communication channel.
-They can spread messages not only to their fans, but fans are also carry messages on.
+Moreover, Internet celebrities are also a type of self-media, as they are a widely seen communication channel.
+These celebrities can spread messages not only to their fans, but their fans can also carry their messages on to others.
 If an internet celebrity company manages multiple wanghong, the different wanghong can recommend each other's content to their fans.
-This method is an efficient and low-cost marketing method.

 Global context

 Digital

 A report from the China Internet Network Information Center showed that in 2015, Chinese people spent 3.75 hours online daily.
 By June 2014, there were 632 million Internet users in the country and a penetration rate of 46.9%.

 The rapid uptake of smart devices in China is critical because it created a foundation for developing the digital consumer market.
 There were 80 million smartphones in circulation in China in 2010, which skyrocketed to 580 million units in 2013 and is expected to increase further to over 1 billion units by 2016.
 There are 650 million mobile internet users, 350 million smartphone subscribers and 290 million active WeChat users.

-The internet has also created new markets for products and service offerings that may not have existed even a few short years ago.
-E-commerce has fundamentally reshaped the retail sector and leading to greater consumption.
-These emerging digital consumers have more sophisticated consumption habits than Chinese consumers in the past.
-To be successful, enterprises need to understand their customers and offer a unique experience.
-Understanding customers requires getting valuable, actionable insights about them.
+The internet can create markets for products and service offerings that did not exist.
+A report from the McKinsey Global Institute says that E-commerce can change the retail sector, leading to greater consumption for these services.
+These digital consumers can have more sophisticated consumption habits than Chinese consumers in the past.
+To be successful, enterprises can attempt to understand their customers and offer a unique experience, which may require getting insights about them.